baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 # 1870 – 1905

-## 1870: Baltimore Police disarm black “military companies,” challenge public assembly
+## 1870: Baltimore Police disarm black "military companies," challenge public assembly

 According to local historian De Francias Folsom (whose account seems to rest solely on an obituary for Police Marshal John T. Gray) noted that the city’s police played a prominent role during the celebratory parade and political rally that followed the adoption of the [Fifteenth Amendment](https://en.wikipedia.org/wiki/Fifteenth_Amendment_to_the_United_States_Constitution) in 1870, to prevent violent attacks on black participants: